arthurvoloshyn/arthurvoloshyn/README.md

   <tr>
     <td>
       <img src="./assets/skills/frontend/redux.png" width="75"
-           alt="Redux, as well as technologies such as Redux-Saga and Redux-Thunk" title="Redux, as well as technologies such as Redux-Saga and Redux-Thunk"/>
+           alt="Recoil and Redux, as well as technologies such as Redux-Saga and Redux-Thunk" title="Recoil and Redux, as well as technologies such as Redux-Saga and Redux-Thunk"/>
     </td>
     <td>
       <img src="./assets/skills/frontend/mobx.png" alt="MobX" width="75" title="MobX"/>